Magnetic Resonance Imaging Of The Abdomen And Pelvis

 What you should know

-- A magnetic resonance imaging scan is also called an MRI.
-An MRI uses magnetic fields and radio waves to take pictures of the inside of your body.
-An MRI of the abdomen and pelvis is done to take pictures of the organs in your abdomen (stomach and torso area) and pelvis (area between and including your hips).
+A magnetic resonance imaging scan is also called an MRI.
+It uses magnetic fields and radio waves to take pictures of the inside of your body.
+An MRI is done to see blood vessels, tissue, and bones in your abdomen and pelvis.
+It will also show organs, such as your pancreas, kidneys, or bladder.

 - Tell your caregiver if you know or think you might be pregnant.

 The night before your procedure: